EVENT ENDEDLast updated March 20, 2026, 10:40 PM EDT

-NBC News Clone summarizes the latest on: Trump Congress Homeland Security Immigration Doj Live Updates Rcna264361 - Politics and Government | NBC News Clone.
-This article is rewritten and presented in a simplified tone for a better reader experience.
+Catch up with NBC News Clone on today's hot topic: Trump Congress Homeland Security Immigration Doj Live Updates Rcna264361 - Politics and Government | NBC News Clone.
+Our editorial team reformatted this story for clarity and speed.

 What to know today